Rabter1/dawn-icletta/README.md

 #### Rich Text
 Added an option that allows the content width to make use of 100% of the available width

-#### Product-recommendations
-Added setting to
- - input own product list
- - set a second heading for own product list

-If a own product list is added and there are products inside, the second headding is used and the products are rendered.
-Otherwise the standard recommended products are shown.
-Also some CSS changes

 #### Added global custom CSS file
 Added global CSS file to make quick changes (assets/custom-icletta.css)
 ### Active workarounds: